biolink/biolink-model/guidelines/understanding-the-model.md

 For example, `iri type` is a type defined in the Biolink Model where the value space is constrained to `uriorcurie`.

-> `uriorcurie` is an inbuilt data type provided by BiolinkML where the value space is constrained to either a URI or a CURIE representation.
+> **Note**: `uriorcurie` is an inbuilt data type provided by BiolinkML where the value space is constrained to either a URI or a CURIE representation.